-Critical Think and Reasoning; Information Literacy; Social Science Gen Ed
+Semester Offered fall/spring General Education Areas Critical Think and Reasoning; Information Literacy;

+Social Science Gen Ed

-PSYC 2030 : Organizational Behavior
+PSYC 2030 : Organizational Behavior: Human Behavior in the Workplace

 This course is designed to provide students with an understanding of the individual, group, and human behavior in organizations.
 The focus is on providing an understanding of how organizations can be managed more effectively and enhancing the quality of employees' work life.
 Topics will include Organizational Behaviors, Diversity, Attitudes and Job Satisfaction, Personality, and Values, Perceptions, Decision Making, Motivation Concepts, Group Behavior, Communication, Leadership, and Conflict and Negotiation.
 Concepts associated with continuous improvements in individual and group processes are discussed to support the understanding of management and organizational behavior.
 Prerequisites: PSYC 1101.